hamidb80/hypothesis-of-understanding/readme.md

 The more the width of the GoT more ideas involved or more options have to be considered.

 ## Bluri's opinion about a solution to a problem
-If a solution to a problem resembels the direction of edges between nodes similar to what the learner's mind, we say that the solution is _Straight-Forward_, on the other hand if the direction of edges between nodes for an solution to a does not exist between nodes or does not exists **directly** between the nodes in the learner's mind, then we say that the solution is not Straight-Forward.
+If a solution to a problem resembels the direction of edges between nodes similar to what the learner's mind, we say that the solution is _straight-forward_, on the other hand if the direction of edges between nodes for an solution to a does not exist between nodes or does not exists **directly** between the nodes in the learner's mind, then we say that the solution is not straight-forward or it is _Explorative_.

-Thus the term _Straight-Forward_ is subjective according to the learning material and the learner.
+Thus the term straight-forward is subjective according to the learning material and the learner.

 Note that just connecting 2 nodes are not important, the direction of the edge also matters. for example a language learner first looks at the word e.g. "camera", then translates it to his mother tongue e.g. Persian ("دوربین") and then translating, he imagines the real camera in his mind. but he may have trouble to do it vice verse i.e. seeing a camera and then finding its English word. it is true that the person probably can find the word _after some time_ but it is not **obvious** i.e. it's not present _directly_ in his GoK.